Welcome to Maps & Merlot!

 So here it is: this blog is my attempt to balance normal life with the craziest travel dreams.
 My goal is that my adventures will inspire others to explore the world without feeling pressure to go the extreme “buy a one-way ticket and sell pineapples on the beach” route.
 I want this blog to serve as a practical resource you can actually use to make your travel dreams come true, even if you’re a Type-A workaholic with a whole bunch of boring real-world responsibilities like me.

 However, I do want to warn you up front–this blog will not be for the faint of heart.
 Growing up in what some relatives called “the lickety-split family,” I’ve always moved fast, and you can probably best describe my travel style as a whirlwind.
 With limited vacation time, I’m going to take advantage of every minute, and that means moving quickly all day (and night too!)
-As the saying goes, you can always sleep when you’re dead **or when you make it back to work, nap under your desk.**
+As the saying goes, you can always sleep when you’re dead!

 If you haven’t been scared off after reading after all that–let’s go!
 Join in the adventure and wander this crazy world with me.